Global Training and Development

 Leadership for Excellence

-This Doctoral level course will benefit students who understand that striving for leadership excellence is a life journey.
-It is predicated upon studying, practicing, and developing leadership skills and competencies.
-This process involves an intensive examination of personal and organizational leadership abilities and capacities.
-Students will deepen their philosophy of leadership which serves as the foundation for applying the knowledge and skill sets acquired through their specialization and degree program.
+In this course students will deepen their philosophy of leadership which serves as the foundation for applying the knowledge and skill sets acquired through their specialization and degree program.
 The development and implementation of leadership concepts, applications, and frameworks to drive leadership performance for excellence are highlighted.
 The continued and increasingly successful application of the knowledge, tools, skill sets, and perspectives that have been learned will also be emphasized.

 ED7030 / ED7030-8